Roxaski/Ryu-Dragon/README.md

 ## Extensions

-Ryu Dragon's light and dark themes look incredible with [Monaspace](https://monaspace.githubnext.com/) or [JetBrains Mono](https://www.jetbrains.com/lp/mono/).
+Ryu Dragon's theme look incredible with [Monaspace](https://monaspace.githubnext.com/) or [JetBrains Mono](https://www.jetbrains.com/lp/mono/).
 Both fonts are easy on the eyes and really elevate the look of both themes.

 ## Feedback